davisshaver/wp-rainbow/readme.txt

 - Allow users to log in with Ethereum
 - Style the login form to match your site
+- Insert a RainbowKit Login block anywhere you can insert a block
 - Enable cool mode for a fun experience 😎
 - Set required token balance for login
 - Sync ENS text records to WordPress user profile
 - Assign roles to users based on ERC-1155 token ownership

 _Want to try it out?
 [Head here.](https://wp-rainbow.davisshaver.com/wp-login.php)_

+== Installation ==

+1. Upload the plugin files to the `/wp-content/plugins/wp-rainbow` directory, or install the plugin through the WordPress plugins screen directly.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Configure the plugin through the 'RainbowKit Login' screen in the WordPress admin.

+Using an Infura ID/API key is required to use most features in this plugin, including token-gating and role mapping.
+You can [sign up for a free account here](https://infura.io/).
+The free tier is sufficient for most use cases.
+If you're using this plugin for a production site, you'll want to [sign up for a paid account](https://infura.io/pricing) to avoid rate limiting.

 == Frequently Asked Questions ==